priceline-partner-network/api-documentation/src/guides/hotel/migration.md

 ### Room Photos

-The `photos` node lists one or more photographs of the room.
+The new `photos` node lists one or more photograph of the room.

 Use of this data can be considered optional, but may be useful in marketing the rate.